efagioli01/Career-Portfolio/README.md

 # Erica-Fagioli-Career-Portfolio

-For this  homework assignment in week seven of UNH Full-Stack Coding Bootcamp, I was to make updates to the  portfolio i built in week two of the program with the material I was taught over the first two weeks.
+For the 16th homework assignment in week sixteen of UNH Full-Stack Coding Bootcamp, I was to make updates to the  portfolio I built in week two of the program with the material I was taught over the first two weeks.

-I have created a fully responsive portfoilo website that showcases the homework and projects I have worked on thus far, I switcheed my styling with Bootstrap and used foundation since I was to learn a new CSS framework for the 1st project and foundation was the framework i chose.
+I have created a fully responsive portfoilo website that showcases the homework and projects I have worked on thus far, I switcheed my styling with Bootstrap and used foundation since I was to learn a new CSS framework for the 1st project and foundation was the framework I chose.

  links to the navigation bar so when the links are clicked on the UI scrolls to the corresponding section.